hpbader42/jupyter-klampt-docker/README.md

       Note that the "X"s will be replaced by actual numbers

-6. The password to login is Klampt.
+6. The password to login is **Klampt**.
 Alternatively, you can add Klampt after the final '/' to login directly.
 7. If you want to change your password, change the text in docker-compose.yaml that comes after "NotebookApp.token="

 ## Windows: